-Histopathologic, Immunohistochemical and in situ hybridization assays easily identified mitosis and apoptosis on hematoxylin and eosin (H&E)-stained slides through low-power scanning magnification signified HPV-associated. morphological findings were not fully convincing, an immunohistochemistry study for evaluating p16 immunoreactivity was carried out to differentiate these two types.
-Diffuse staining (block type positivity) for p16 interpreted positive.
-All HPV-associated ENCA cases were categorized into three groups (SILVA-A, SILVA-B, and SILVA-C) based on the growth pattern of invasion mentioned in the WHO classification of female genital tumors, fifth edition (2020).
-After preparation of 3-4 μ-m unstained sections from the selected blocks. immunohistochemical staining for the HER2 marker was performed following deparaffinization, retrieval steps, and subsequent incubation of the tissue sections with primary and secondary antibodies based on the kit instructions (Rabbit anti-human cytoplasmic epidermal Receptor Breast [cerB2] monoclonal antibody, clone SP3, Master Diagnostica: Spain).
+After preparation of $3-4 \mu$ -m unstained sections from the selected blocks, immunohistochemical staining for the HER2 marker was performed following the deparaffinization, retrieval steps, and subsequent incubation of the tissue sections with primary and secondary antibodies based on the kit instructions (Rabbit anti-human cytoplasmic epidermal Receptor Breast [c-erB2] monoclonal antibody, clone SP3, Master Diagnostica: Spain).
 HER2 expression was scored (0-3) according to the criteria for scoring HER2 expression in gastric and gastroesophageal adenocarcinomas and interpreted as 0 (negative), 1+ (negative), 2+ (equivocal), and 3+ (positive) (Table 1).

-Based on the World Health Organization (WHO) recommendation, the morphological features were the main criterion for categorizing cases as HPV-associated or HPV-independent.
-The presence of abundant, dual-probe fluorescence in situ (FISH) HER2 hybridization for and chromosome enumeration probe 17 (CEP17) was performed for equivocal cases to determine HER2 amplification.
+A dual-probe fluorescence in situ hybridization (FISH) for HER2 and chromosome enumeration probe 17 (CEP17) was performed for equivocal cases to determine HER2 amplification.
 After hybridization, 20 interphase nuclei of cancer cells were observed for HER2 and CEP17 signals per nucleus through fluorescent microscopy and recorded as the ratio of total HER2 signals to CEP17 signals.
 HER2 amplification status (amplified or not) was finally interpreted according to the updated American Pathologist (ASCO/CAP) guideline for breast cancer (2018) (Table 2).
-13

-Intra-tumoral heterogeneity for HER2 IHC staining is defined as a heterogeneous pattern-making staining spectrum with at least two score differences in the whole tumor section.
+Intra-tumoral heterogeneity for HER2 IHC staining is defined as a heterogeneous patternmaking staining spectrum with at least two score differences in the whole tumor section.